electric-eloquence/fepper/README.md

   * Or enter `fp` on the command line.
 * Open http://localhost:3000 in a browser if it doesn't open automatically.
 * Consult the [Pattern Lab docs](http://patternlab.io/docs/index.html) for instructions on using Pattern Lab.
-* Start editing files in `ui/source`.
+* Start editing files in `source`.
 Changes should automatically appear in the browser.
   * If changes do not appear immediately, it may be necessary to install a [LiveReload browser extension](http://livereload.com/extensions/).
 * To halt Fepper, go to the command line where Fepper is running and press Ctrl+c.

 ### <a id="update"></a>Update
+In most cases, you can simply copy the latest package over the old.
+If there are issues with this, you might need to trash the old `app` and `public` directories and replace them with the new.

-The easiest way to update Fepper is with Git.
+A superior way to update Fepper is with Git.
 This generally means forking an Electric Eloquence Fepper repository at your project's onset, and pulling from the master branch of the main upstream repository when updates are released.